-4.13.1 Investigate the possibility of using the Peel River through the Tamworth City Centre more intensively for recreational purposes.
+- 4.13.1 Investigate the possibility of using the Peel River through the Tamworth City Centre more intensively for recreational purposes.
 Consider:

-- The potential building of a weir.
+- o the potential building of a weir.

-- The ecological consequences.
+- o the ecological consequences.

-- Potential business opportunities related to water-based recreation.
+- potential business opportunities related to water-based recreation.

 - 5. Connect our region and its citizens.

 - Promote walking and cycling.